evilnose/PyRKViewer/README.md

 or `pyinstaller -F --windowed --add-data ext/Iodine.dll:. main.py` on Linux/Mac
 to generate a file named `main.spec`.
 Note that if a `main.spec` file is already present **it will be overwritten**.

+## Note on Style
+Usually snake_case is used for function names.
+However, to retain some degree of backwards compatibility for wxPython, subclasses of wxPython classes use PascalCase for their methods, e.g. `Canvas::RegisterAllChildren`.